Coworking is taking over the world.

 The majority of the initial start-up costs will be spent on a lease and real estate costs, which will be steeper for a larger space.

-Other things that will contribute to your initial start-up costs are insurance, office furniture, interior design, paint, carpentry, plumbing, electrical work, wireless internet & IT system, hardware & set-up, kitchen supplies, cleaning supplies, etc.
+Other things that will contribute to your initial start-up costs are insurance, office furniture, interior design, paint, carpentry, plumbing, electrical work, wireless internet & IT system, hardware and set-up, kitchen supplies, cleaning supplies, etc.

-Shop For A Location
+Shop For a Location

 Now you have an idea of how big you want your space to be and you have determined a financial plan and budget; you are now in the right place to start shopping for real estate.